 However, as long as you meet the conditions below, you can still drive anything from a nine-seater minibus up to a 16-seater:

 If you’re over the age of 70, you will also need to meet the ‘Group 2’ medical standards in which your GP has confirmed you’re fit to drive.

 Things are a little more straightforward if you passed your test before 1st January 1997.
 As long as the D1 entitlement is present and correct on your driving licence, you can legally go ahead and drive a minibus.

-However, you still won’t be able to charge passengers for your services.
-The NFHR (Not For Hire or Reward) restriction means that you’re not allowed to charge passengers in your vehicle, no matter how entitled to payment you might feel for giving up your time.
+However, you still won’t be able to charge passengers for your minibus service.
+The NFHR (Not For Hire or Reward) restriction means that you’re not allowed to charge passengers in your motor vehicle, no matter how entitled to payment you might feel for giving up your time.